1bardesign/batteries/readme.md

 # Why aren't various types using `class`?

-To avoid a dependency on class.lua for those modules
+To avoid a dependency on class.lua for those modules when used in isolation.

+Makes them a little bit more of a pain internally and requires more lines of code, but means you can vendor in just the code you need with very little effort.

 # License